Patterson-Sullivan measures and growth of relatively hyperbolic groups: Preliminaries

-We make use of the following definition of hyperbolic spaces in the sense of Gromov. \begin{defn} A geodesic space $(X, d)$ is called \textit{$\delta$-hyperbolic} for $\delta \ge 0$ if any geodesic triangle is \textit{$\delta$-thin}: any side is contained in the $\delta$-neighborhood of the other two sides. \end{defn}
+We make use of the following definition of hyperbolic spaces in the sense of Gromov. \begin{defn} A geodesic space $(X, d)$ is called \textit{$\delta$-hyperbolic} for $\delta \ge 0$ if any geodesic triangle is \textit{$\delta$-thin}: let $p, q$ be any two sides such that $o:=p_-=q_-$.
+Then a point $x$ in $p$ such that $d(x, p_-)\le (p_+,q_+)_o$ is $\delta$-close to a congruent point in $q$. \end{defn}